jahilldev/hypnode/README.md

 # JSX Elements

-`hypnode` can be used with JSX to provide a more familiar API when building DOM structures.
-This will need a transpilation step added, see below for examples.
+`hypnode` can be used with `JSX` to provide a more familiar API when building DOM structures.
+This will need a transpilation step, see below for examples.

 ## TypeScript